-Alopecia Areata is a highly predictable, autoimmune skin disease resulting in the loss of hair on the scalp and elsewhere on the body.
+Alopecia Areata is a an unpredictable, autoimmune skin disease resulting in the loss of hair on the scalp and elsewhere on the body.
 This common but very challenging and capricious disease affects approximately 1.7 percent of the population overall, including more than 4.7 million people in the United States alone.
 Due to the fact that much of the public is still not familiar with alopecia areata, the disease can have a profound impact on one’s life and functional status, both at work and at school.

 How Does Alopecia Areata Occur?